willi-kappler/mandel-rust/README.md

 - Num_cpus: for the `--bench` flag, determine the total number of cpus
 - Scoped threadpool: use scope and thread pool
 - Simple parallel: use scope and thread pool
-- Rayon: using recursive fork-join (divide-and-conquer) call and par_iter
+- Rayon: using recursive fork-join (divide-and-conquer) call and par_iter_mut
 - Rust scoped pool: use scope and thread pool
 - Jobsteal: use scope and thread pool